 Hollywood has not helped.

 “I am a prepper”, the statement that gets you guaranteed weird looks and is nothing short of a conversation killer.
 Everybody quickly gets the picture of the Doomsday Prepper TV show.
-They see stockpiles of MREs (Meals Ready To Eat), Rambo-style weaponry and people hiding out in the bushes military style.
+They see stockpiles of MREs (Meals Ready To Eat), Rambo-style weaponry, and people hiding military style in the bushes.

 That’s Hollywood for you and very far removed from reality.